 Currently Blood Memory has teamed up with Hull Dance 'Time of Our lives' 2020/21, this is an online project mentoring young artists from Hull and Yorkshire.
 Devising live dance online and collaborating with musician Georgia Jakubiak to engage families & community groups.
 This work allows people to reflect on experiences over the pandemic and uses movement as a positive way to communicate with others and look forward to a better future.

 In 1998, Emma graduated from NSCD with a Bachelor Arts Hons Dance Degree.

-Further opportunities include: performing alongside Joss Arnott as part of his 2014 national tour; working with Gary Clarke to devise a project work shown to degree students about creative industries trajectory.
-In 2016, Emma was selected to collaborate with Gary Clarke on Coal at with National Coal Mining Museum, also helping to share the devising and production of Coal to audiences at LBT.
+Further opportunities include: working alongside Joss Arnott as part of his 2014 national tour; working with Gary Clarke to devise a project work shown to degree students about creative industries trajectory.
+In 2016, Emma was selected to collaborate with Gary Clarke on Coal at with National Coal Mining Museum.

 Emma was chosen for mentorship with One Dance UK 2015-2016, with mentoring from Beth Cassani and Yorkshire Dance.
 This allowed Emma to trial initial stages of Blood Memory, performing work at Yorkshire Dance and Kirstall Abbey, performing to families and reaching 5000+ people.

 Emma has developed a strong reputation for building deep and meaningful relationships with communities and creating performances from their stories.
 2019 commemorating Hawksworth memorial community event and 2020 with Swathmore centre celebrating International Womens Day with real war stories, live music & dance.

 Since the pandemic Emma has become skilled working with on-line provision, devising Youtube videos, teaching weekly dance & yoga sessions and delivering creative workshops, one to one classes and large groups activities.